 School Principal The school principal plays a crucial role in leading a community school.
 The principal provides educational leadership by setting the school's vision, mission, and goals aligned with the community school model.
 They ensure that curriculum and instructional practices meet the needs of diverse student populations, including historically marginalized groups.
+They make sure the school is fair and includes everyone.
+This means fixing any problems with resources and making sure everyone feels safe and respected.
+The principal also works to get families and the community involved in school.
+The principal sets up events for families to join, keep communication open, and make sure families have a say in decisions about how their kids learn.

-MH Provider and Community Schools Coordinator Provides crucial counseling services, offering individual and group sessions to address social, emotional, and behavioral challenges.
+Mental Health Therapist & Community Schools Coordinator Provides crucial counseling services, offering individual and group sessions to address social, emotional, and behavioral challenges.
 They work closely with school staff to identify students who may benefit from mental health support and collaborate on strategies to meet students' needs.
 Additionally, the therapist facilitates partnerships with local organizations and community leaders to enhance resources available to students and families.
 Also works on organizing family engagement events, workshops, and information sessions to involve parents and the community in the educational process.
 They also collect and analyze data to evaluate the effectiveness of community school programs and initiatives, ensuring they meet the needs of students.
 Offers guidance and resources to help families understand and address their children's mental health needs, fostering a supportive and enriching school environment.
+SBCOE Community School Administrator Consultative support and coordination of the county resources and funding including potential partnerships from different agencies.